chdonncha/angular-laravel-testapp/README.md

 * If getting driver error when running migrations or trying to make a request to an endpoint the following command may resolve this: `sudo apt-get install php-mysql`

+* changing up some of the typescript syntaxs I'm used too since version 3.9.5, TypeScript enforces strictNullChecks on numbers and strings

 ## Todo